Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Proposed Method

 \subsubsection{Abstracting and Meeting Task Requirements}

-Let us recall the problem, i.e., ``can we enhance low-light image by deep learning without any task-related data?"
+Let's rewrite the problem, i.e., ``can we enhance a low-light image by deep learning without any task-related data?"
 We first decompose and abstract it into three requirements: 1) any task-related data cannot be used for training; 2) given an image, the output of the model should have similar adjacent pixel contrast (texture) to the input; 3) given a low-light image, the output of the model should be of normal light.

 For the requirement 1), the easiest solution is to use the random noise to replace the task-related data.
+Disregarding how to use the random noise, at least we have data for training.
 The requirement 2) gives us a message that we need to train a model with a reconstruction ability.
 Considering the image self-regression principle, we can use the noise itself as supervisory signals to train the model.
-Now, we can satisfy the requirements 1) and 2) in a self-regression manner by using the random noise.
+Now, we can satisfy the requirements 1) and 2) in a self-regression manner by using random noise.
 For the requirement 3), we can force the output to satisfy the $K$-value gray-world hypothesis, where $K$ should be in a normal gray range, such as 80-140.
-The proof of why this manner could convert light to normal is given in \textit{Proposition 3} of Section \ref{subsubsec:P-regression}.
+The proof about why this manner could convert light to normal is given in \textit{Proposition 3} of Section \ref{subsubsec:P-regression}.